Master of Arts in International Relations Application Requirements

 - $55 application fee

-Take the next step in your career and begin your application for the online Master of Arts in International Relations program today.
+Take the next step in your career and begin your application to the International Relations Online Master of Arts in International Relations program today.

 Your résumé/CV allows the admissions committee to review your background and previous experiences.
 We encourage you to be detailed and thorough in preparing your résumé and to include internship and volunteer experience in addition to traditional full-time work experiences.